How Oracle Java Licensing works:

 - Once you apply security patch 211 or later, you must license Java under the Java OTN agreement.

-- The only exception is that you do not need to license Java if usage is for any products listed in schedule b.
+- The only exception is that you do not need to license Java if you use it for any of the products listed in Schedule B.

 Oracle Java JDK versions 11-16